 The figure above holds an existing index, ‘PK_Sales_Customers’, which is a primary key index present in the database.
 For index optimizations, you can add, delete, or autogenerate indexes based on field characteristics with just a single click.

 Are there any more steps?
-No, this is it. your automated dimensional data model’s star schema is ready!
+No, this is it. your automated dimensional data model’s star schema is ready.
 However, it’s important to note that this model currently exists on a logical level.
-We can create a physical layer in the database of our choice using the forward engineering feature, which again is really simple through Astera’s way.
+We can create a physical layer in the database of our choice using the forward engineering feature, which again is really simple through Astera.

 Astera’s automated dimensional modeling is transformational for how you approach data warehousing.
-By automating the whole process and providing a code-free environment for model optimizations, Astera DW Builder significantly cuts down the design and development time.
-On top of that, it doesn’t lose out on the flexibility aspect, given the plethora of configuration options available In our enterprise-grade data warehouse automation solution.
+By automating the whole process and providing a 100% no-code environment for model optimizations, Astera DW Builder significantly cuts down the design and development time.
+On top of that, it doesn’t lose out on the flexibility aspect, given the plethora of configuration options available in our enterprise-grade data warehouse automation solution.

 Learn More About Generating Database Schema Using Automated Forward Engineering.